ktrips/RasAi/README.md

 $ python button_vision.py
 ```

-if push the button once, detect label, logo, face, (--detect all)
+if push the button once, detect label,

 else if push the button twice, detect text (--detect text), and